7 Summits non-stop around-the-world by human power and nature’s force

 - Mt.
 Vinson 5140m/16864ft, Antarctica – coming next

-They started in Switzerland climbing the TOP of the 26th staates to explore the best practise examples for our climate in their hike between the TOPs.
+They started in Switzerland climbing the TOP of the 26th states to explore the best practise examples for our climate in their hike between the TOPs.
 See where they started.

-The core expedition team Sabine & Dario and their children Salina, Andri, Noe, Alegra and Mia together with volunteers from 48 nations:
+The core expedition team Sabine & Dario and their children Salina, Andri, Noe, Alegra, Mia and Vital together with volunteers from 57 different nations:

-- opened new route in the Arctic through the Northwest Passage through Fury & Hecla Strait into Foxe Basin and Hudson Strait
+- opened new route in 2016 in the Arctic through the Northwest Passage through Fury & Hecla Strait into Foxe Basin and Hudson Strait

 The expedition’s exclusive use of human power and nature’s force (wind, solar) proves that even today great achievements can be made in balance with nature.
 We hope that our initiative encourages people also to use their feet and bicycles more often as regular means of transportation.